Rashmika20041/Rashmika20041/README.md

  👨‍💻 All of my projects are available at https://www.rashmikaperera.me/

- ⚡ Fact **People weigh less if they stand at the equator than if they stand at the North or South poles.**
+ ⚡ Fact **People weigh less if they stand at the equator than if they stand at the North or South poles**

  <h3 align="center">Connect with me:</h3>
 <p align="center">